-- 1. Log into ENB and then click My Subscription at the top left-hand side of the home page - 2.
-Click Modify Alerts on the My Subscription page - 3.
-Click Edit for Alert #1 - Check the box next to the permits you are interested in receiving alerts for from the Select Activity Types of Interest list. - Next, click the Distance from a Point tab under Select Location by... and click the map icon to set your location. - Enter your own address in the Search Address field.
-Set the distance large enough to capture the project activity (1 mile, 5 miles, etc.) - 7.
-Click OK once the radius has been set - 8.
-Click SAVE on the next page, then Click OK to return the main subscription page. - 9.
-Once you receive an alert for an activity, you can choose to Follow the activity from your subscription page on the ENB

-For additional instructions see the User Guide on ENB.VERMONT.GOV.
+- 1. Go to ENB.VERMONT.GOV - 2.
+Click Register on the upper right-hand side of the home page - 3.
+Enter the required information (name, email address and create password) and click Register - 4.
+You will receive an email confirmation for your email address.
+Once confirmed you will be able to log-in and set up your subscription. - 5.
+Log into ENB and then click My Subscription at the top left-hand side of the home page - 6.
+Click Modify Alerts on the My Subscription page - 7.
+Click Edit for Alert #1 - 8.
+Choose the permits being applied for from the Activity Types of Interest list by checking the check boxes. - 9.
+Next, choose the location using Distance from a Point and click the map icon to set your location. - 10.
+Enter your own address, including Town in the Search Address field and set the distance large enough to capture the project activity (1 mile, 5 miles, etc.) - 11.
+Click OK once the radius has been set - 12.
+Click SAVE on the next page, then Click OK to return the main subscription page. - 13.
+Once you receive an alert for an activity, you can choose to Follow the activity from your subscription page. - 14.
+For additional instructions see the User Guide on ENB.VERMONT.GOV. - 15.
 For help with registration please contact the ENB Administrator: ANR.ENBAdministrator@vermont.gov.